Blazemeter/taurus/site/dat/docs/JMeter.md

       random-order: false
 ```
 See more info about data-sources [here](DataSources.md).

-Note that `timeout` also sets duration assertion that will mark response failed if response time was more than timeout.

 If you want to use JMeter properties in `default-address`, you'll have to specify mandatory scheme and separate address/port.
 Like this: `default-address: https://${\__P(hostname)}:${\__P(port)}`.